 To fix and repair the cracks, you can use the Bondo for fiberglass by following the steps given below…

 - From your Bondo kit, mix the filler and the hardener on a clean piece of plastic or glass.

 - Mix the hardener and Bondo filler material thoroughly until the mixture reaches a uniform color

-- Apply the filler in not more than ¼ inch thick layer, make sure you remove the excess filler with a clean piece of rag by wiping in one direction
+- Apply the filler in not more than a ¼-inch thick layer; make sure you remove the excess filler with a clean piece of rag by wiping it in one direction.

 Tips and Warnings

 Although Bondo Fiberglass Resin filler is sandable, you should not sand the surface hard.